itemcloud/lemon-demo/README.md

 # lemon
 The most basic framework for content sharing.
 An open-source project designed for educational purposes.
-Lemon establishes a standard data format for media storage, syndication and display.
+Lemon establishes a standard data format for media storage, syndication and dynamic web layouts.

 # Database
 Create a mysql database: 'itemcloud-db'.